 There are a few reasons why you crop.
 You may think that you need to crop your photos to bring out a good composition or to remove distractions.
 But have you ever tried cropping for creative reasons?

-A lot of people may have neglected the beauty that may come out from simply thinking out of the box.
-For instance, cropping creatively can make your photos impactful, inspiring, and more lively.
+A lot of people may have neglected the beauty that may come out of simply thinking out of the box.
+For instance, cropping creatively can make your photos impactful, inspiring, and lively.
 It’s a pretty straightforward process that can add an interesting approach to your subject.
 Never hesitate to do radical cropping if you think it will improve the look of your jewelry image.
 It’s always nice to look at the same subject differently.

-#5.
-Promote, promote, promote
+5. Promote, promote, promote

 As you know, jewelry photography is time-consuming.
 Don’t waste the time you spent on the set-up, photo shoot, and post-production process.
 It’s been said that customers normally have to see a product image approximately five times before they visit your product page.
 Embrace every opportunity to spread your jewelry product images across relevant social media platforms to drive traffic to your page.